50 big and small things worth getting rid of this spring

 Social Networks

-It is one thing when you devote a few minutes a day to social networks, chat with people, learn something new, and quite another when you think thoughtlessly and leaf through them, as this has become an automatic routine for you.
-This can harm not only your psychological health, but also your relationship with loved ones.
+It is one thing when you devote a few minutes a day to social networks, interact with people, learn something new, and quite another when you mindlessly scroll through them, because it has become an automatic routine for you.
+This can harm not only your mental health, but also your relationships with loved ones.

 Things around you